In a Chapter 13 bankruptcy, your debt will be broken down into:

-For secured debts, which are guaranteed by collateral, if the collateral secures your obligation, you will have to pay or surrender it.
+For secured debts guaranteed by collateral, you will have to pay or surrender them if the collateral secures your obligation.
 This is usually property like a car or house.

-Priority unsecured debts do not go away in a bankruptcy.
-In your Chapter 13 plan you will be required to pay priority claims in full.
-Non-priority unsecured debts is where the majority of your debts will be discharged in a Chapter 13 bankruptcy.
+Priority unsecured debts don’t go away in bankruptcy.
+In your Chapter 13 plan, you will be required to pay priority claims in full.
+“Non-priority unsecured” is the category where the majority of your debts will be discharged in a Chapter 13 bankruptcy.

 The following types of debt are a handful of the most common types that are considered non-priority unsecured debts and will qualify for discharge.

-- Medical bills – if your medical care was not fully covered by your insurance and you were unable to pay, which led to you incurring debt, it can be discharged under Chapter 13.
+- Medical bills: If your medical care was not fully covered by your insurance and you were unable to pay, which led to you incurring debt, it can be discharged under Chapter 13.

-- Old tax obligations – certain, older income tax balances might be deemed non-priority debts, meaning you can get them discharged as long as you did not commit fraud.
+- Old tax obligations: Certain, older income tax balances might be deemed non-priority debts, meaning you can get them discharged as long as you did not commit fraud.

-The articles on this blog are for informative purposes only and are no substitute for legal advice or an attorney-client relationship.
+The articles on this blog are for informative purposes only and are no substitute for legal advice or an attorney/client relationship.
 If you are seeking legal advice, please contact our law firm directly.